saranshbansal/learn-aws/LAST_MINUTE_TIPS.md

 - AWS Encryption SDK encrypts your data using a **symmetric** key algorithm
 - SSM Parameters do not support resource based policies.
 Advanced tier parameters support parameter policies
 - Symmetric keys with imported key material cannot be automatically rotated.
 Keys with AWS generated key material can be.
+- AWS KMS establishes quotas for the number of API operations requested in each second.
+This could lead to throttling of otherwise functional setup.

 ## Route 53